potassco/clorm/docs/clorm/quickstart.rst

 -----------------------

 The most important step is to define a data model that maps the Clingo predicates to Python classes.
-ClORM introduces two basic concepts for defining the data model: ``Predicate`` and ``FactBase``. ``Predicate`` maps the ASP predicates to Python classes, while ``FactBase`` provides a container for storing facts of these types.
+Clorm introduces two basic concepts for defining the data model: ``Predicate`` and ``FactBase``. ``Predicate`` maps the ASP predicates to Python classes, while ``FactBase`` provides a container for storing facts of these types.
 Both classes must be sub-classed when defining